Residence Permits - EU/EEA Citizens

 You must be able to demonstrate your study goals and you must submit the document proving you have been admitted to the university: the document might be called "Admission Decision" or "Notification of Selection Results".
 You must also demonstrate that you can support yourself financially during your studies by providing, for example, a verification of your bank account.

-If you are studying for less than one year, the Migration Board requires that you have comprehensive health insurance that is valid in Sweden.
-The Migration Board knows that Dalarna University provides this insurance; therefore, you do not need to present documentation of insurance when applying for a residence permit.
+If you are studying for less than one year, the Migration Agency requires that you have comprehensive health insurance that is valid in Sweden.
+The Migration Agency knows that Dalarna University provides this insurance; therefore, you do not need to present documentation of insurance when applying for a residence permit.